 In a future article I’ll describe some of my favorite unofficial sources of missing information for Scouters.
 Meanwhile, don’t be frustrated by incomplete assembly instructions – go build your Scouting program with help from your friends.

-Image: WikipediaThis post Some assembly required first appeared on Bobwhite Blather.
+Image: WikipediaThis post first appeared on Bobwhite Blather.